Online Graph Coloring for $k$-Colorable Graphs: Introduction

-First, we try the \textsc{FirstFit} algorithm using colors $1, 2, \dots, n^{1-\epsilon}$, but for some vertices, there are no available colors.
-In such a case, we must pay for new colors.
-However, such a vertex $v$ is adjacent to at least $n^{1-\epsilon}$ previous vertices.
-Specifically, let $S$ be the set of vertices colored by \textsc{FirstFit}, and let $T$ be the rest of the vertices.
-Then, $|N_S(v)| \geq n^{1-\epsilon}$ holds for each $v \in T$ (otherwise, we can color $v$ by \textsc{FirstFit}).
-Using this large degree condition, we aim to obtain a ``good subset $S'$'' in $S$ that tells us about the upper bound of the chromatic number in $G[N(S')]$ (and hence the future vertices in $N(S')$).
-The best scenario is to consider the case when $G$ is $\ell$-colorable (not just locally $\ell$-colorable), and to obtain a subset $S' \subseteq S$, in which only one color is used in $S'$ in some $\ell$-coloring of $G$.
-We call such a set $S'$ a \emph{1-color set}.
-Then the graph $G[N(S')]$ is guaranteed to be $(\ell-1)$-colorable.
-In particular, all the ``future'' vertices that are adjacent to a vertex in $S'$ can be $(\ell-1)$-colored.
-This allows us to apply our algorithm inductively (on $\ell$), and hence we can (inductively) color the vertices in $N(S')$.
+We aim for $O(n^{1-\varepsilon})$ colors for $k$-colorable graphs, for some $\varepsilon > 0$.
+For each vertex $v$, we color $v$ with the First-Fit strategy if $v$ can be colored by some of the colors $1, \dots, n^{1-\varepsilon}$, and otherwise we must pay for new colors.
+But in the latter case, $v$ has neighbors of each color $1, \dots, n^{1-\varepsilon}$.
+Hence, $|N_S(v)| \geq n^{1-\varepsilon}$ holds for each $v \in T$, where $S$ is the vertices colored by First-Fit and $T$ is the rest of the vertices.
+We effectively color the vertices of $T$ using this large-degree condition.
+A major pitfall in designing these online algorithms is the temporal ambiguity between past and future vertices, making the proofs fragile.
+We bypass this issue by reducing it to the situation where $S$ is given in advance before the vertices in $T$ arrive, which we call the \emph{S-T problem}.

-To implement the above idea for locally $\ell$-colorable graphs, we define a \emph{level-$d$ set}, which measures how close the set is to a 1-color set above.
-Formally, we say that a subset $S' \subseteq S$ is level-$d$ if, for every small (constant-order) subset $X \subseteq V$, only $\ell-d$ or fewer colors are used in $X \cap S'$ in some $\ell$-coloring of $G[X]$.\footnote{Note that since $G$ is locally $\ell$-colorable, there exists some $\ell$-coloring of $G[X]$.} The entire set $S$ is just a level-0 set; but we aim to obtain a level-1 set, a level-2 set, and so on, and finally a level-$(\ell-1)$ set.
-This is because, once we obtain a level-$(\ell-1)$ set $S'$, as argued in the previous paragraph, $G[N(S')]$ is indeed a locally $(\ell-1)$-colorable graph (see \autoref{sec:k5-base}).\footnote{It means that we increase the level by $\Theta(\ell^2)$ in total (until reaching ``locally 1-colorable''); it is why we achieve $O(n^{1-1/\Theta(\ell^2)})$.}
+We take an approach that restructures Kierstead's algorithm \cite{Kie98} to obtain a ``good subset'' $S' \subseteq S$ that enables effective coloring of future vertices.
+We say that $S'$ is an ``$\ell$-color set'' if there \emph{exists} a $k$-coloring of $G$ in which at most $\ell$ colors appear in $S'$.
+The best scenario is that $S'$ is a 1-color set $(\ell = 1)$; in this case, the graph $G[N_T(S')]$ is $(k-1)$-colorable.
+In particular, all the ``future'' vertices that are adjacent to a vertex in $S'$ can be $(k-1)$-colored.
+This allows us to apply our algorithm inductively on $k$, and hence we can (inductively) color the vertices in $N_T(S')$.